stackclass/frontend/README.md

 ## License

-Copyright (c) wangeguo.
+Copyright (c) The StackClass Authors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.